MegaBedder/my-awesome-lua/README.md

 - [Terra](http://terralang.org/) - a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
 - [SquiLu](https://github.com/mingodad/squilu) - A mix between [Squirrel](http://squirrel-lang.org/) 3.0.4 and Lua 5.1.5, trying to get the best of both.
 Squirrel scripting language modified with lua libraries
 - [Céu](http://www.ceu-lang.org/) - a reactive language that aims to offer a higher-level and safer alternative to C. “Structured Synchronous Reactive Programming”
+- [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit) - an implementation of the Lua programming language written in Lua itself, as a starting point to implement a programming language that targets the LuaJIT virtual machine.
 - [Lua Implementations](http://lua-users.org/wiki/LuaImplementations) - Reimplementations of Lua compilers and interpreters.

 ### Lua 5.1